20k/crapmud_documentation/README.md

 	}

 The CLI is es6+ by default.
 Eg if you try Array.from("foo") you'll get ["f", "o", "o"].
-Scripts in general support es6 syntax but not es6 library by default (the technical details are that its run through typescript and then babel).
+Scripts in general support es6+ syntax but not es6+ library features by default (the technical details are that its run through typescript and then babel).
 You may opt into es6+ features by using require("@babel/polyfill"), or require("p") for short.
-This has a non negligable overhead, but script globals are cached by seclevel and script host, so this penalty is only paid once
+This has a non negligable overhead to execute, but script globals are cached by seclevel and script host, so this penalty is only paid once per invocation in a script run, even if the script is called multiple times

 ### Implemented scripts